quinteroac/ai-content-creator/README.md

    - Click "Renew Tags" to load more tag suggestions
    - Press Enter or click the Generate button to proceed
 3. **Generate images**:
-   - Intermediate steps generate previews at 25 steps
-   - Final step generates the full-quality image at 50 steps
+   - Intermediate and final steps use the configured inference count (20 by default)
    - Seed remains constant throughout the flow

 ### Direct Mode